The TeamTalk Commander (TTCom)

 This is the TeamTalk Commander (TTCom), a command-line interface

 client for TeamTalk servers.
-This client is mostly for administrative
+This client is mostly for managerial (not necessarily administrative)

 functions and is not an audio or video client.

 I expect TTCom may be of use to those meeting any of these criteria:

 - TeamTalk server managers and administrators who want quick ways of

 accomplishing some tasks from a command line, such as account

 creation/modification, moving users among channels all at once, and